SystemsApproach/security/firewall.rst

 followed uniformly.

-In Chapter 1 we discussed the threat posed by viruses, worms, and the general catergory of malware.
+In Chapter 1 we discussed the threat posed by viruses, worms, and the general category of malware.
 While firewalls aim to stop the spread of malware, it can be a difficult task, since many operations that the firewall needs to permit, such as web browsing or email delivery, can also be used for the delivery of malware.